Fox News Fights Back On Lawsuit Filed Over Seth Rich Story

 Fox News labeled the lawsuit "a publicity stunt" without merit; a lawyer for Payne said he would be vindicated.

 These accusations play out against the backdrop of a succession of breathtaking accusations against Fox News that have led to major changes there.
-Allegations of sexual harassment lodged in the past 14 months led to the departures of the late Fox News founder Roger Ailes, and star hosts Bill O'Reilly and Eric Bolling, as well as other executives and staffers accused of enabling such behavior.
+Allegations of sexual harassment lodged in the past 14 months led to the departures of the late Fox News founder Roger Ailes and star hosts Bill O'Reilly and Eric Bolling, as well as other executives and staffers accused of enabling such behavior.

-NBC's Matt Lauer grilled O'Reilly on the Today show Tuesday morning over the accusations O'Reilly faced without nailing him down.
-O'Reilly, who was paid millions of dollars to buy him out of his contract this past spring, claimed that no one had ever complained about his behavior — though he specified there had been no complaints to his employers' human resources departments.
-Former Fox News producer Andrea Mackris was paid $8 million to settle her accusations that he had harassed her once it became clear she had taped O'Reilly's calls to her.
+NBC's Matt Lauer grilled O'Reilly on the Today show Tuesday morning over the accusations O'Reilly faced, without nailing him down.
+O'Reilly, who was paid millions of dollars to buy out his contract this past spring, said that no one had ever complained about his behavior — though he specified there had been no complaints to his employers' human resources departments.
+Former Fox News producer Andrea Mackris was paid $8 million to settle her accusations that he had harassed her, once it became clear she had taped O'Reilly's calls to her.